opentx/opentx.github.io/downloads.md

 ### OpenTX 1.x branch

-This branch is the first to support the original FrSky Taranis, and is now deprecated.
+This branch is the first to support the original FrSky Taranis X9D, and is now deprecated.
 Firmware downloads are not possible anymore, the below companion is only provided for reference.

 <ul class="posts">